 - 3.2 The Council has undertaken the following Duty to Co-operate actions:- - The Council is preparing the joint Greater Nottingham Strategic Plan with • Broxtowe Borough, Nottingham City and Rushcliffe Borough Councils.
 Consultation was undertaken on the Greater Nottingham Strategic Plan Growth Options document between July and September 2020 and between February and March 2021, which comprises the first formal stage of plan preparation.
 Consultation on the Greater Nottingham Strategic Plan Preferred Approach document took place in January/February 2023 focusing on the vision and strategy for meeting longer term development needs, including the approach to housing provision and employment need as well as the strategic sites required to meet requirements.
 A subsequent consultation in September - November 2023 focused on the Preferred approach to strategic distribution and logistics.
-It is anticipated that a draft Greater Nottingham Strategic Plan will be published for public consultation in 2024 before being submitted for examination.
+It is anticipated that a draft Greater Nottingham Strategic Plan will be published for public consultation in November 2024 before being submitted for examination.
 The Strategic Plan, when adopted, will replace the Councils' Part 1 Local Plans.
 A joint evidence base is being prepared, some elements in conjunction with other Nottinghamshire authorities including Ashfield District and Erewash Borough Councils. - The Part 1 Local Plan Aligned Core Strategies (2014) were adopted in partnership with Broxtowe Borough and Nottingham City Councils, with Erewash and Rushcliffe Borough Councils adopting their own Core Strategies but ensuring a high degree of alignment between the Part 1 Local Plans. - The Planning Obligations Protocol (2014) sets out how cross boundary impacts will be addressed through Section 106 contributions and/or Community Infrastructure Levy. - The Inspector's Report on the Gedling Borough Council Local Planning Document (Part 2 Local Plan) (2018) confirmed that the legal requirements of the Duty to Co-operate had been met. - The Council has worked with the Greater Nottingham authorities to prepare a joint statement of common ground, in accordance with paragraph 27 of the National Planning Policy Framework 2021.
 This was submitted to the Ministry of Housing, Communities and Local Government in late 2018 and a response is still awaited. - The Greater Nottingham authorities facilitated a housing delivery workshop to consider barriers to the delivery of housing in the light of a significant stock of planning permissions for housing led development.
 Following this workshop, a development protocol, building on good practice already taking place across Greater Nottingham providers to deliver high quality, sustainable development was endorsed by Joint Planning Advisory Board and will be adopted and implemented by the partner Councils.
 Subsequent housing delivery workshops have been facilitated to consider barriers to housing delivery and to explore how to raise the environmental sustainability standard of housing developments.

-The Greater Nottingham Authorities have prepared the joint Strategic Housing Land Availability Assessment (SHLAA) methodology report to facilitate consistency across this area of work.
+- The Greater Nottingham Authorities have prepared the joint Strategic Housing Land Availability Assessment (SHLAA) methodology report to facilitate consistency across this area of work. - Similarly, the Greater Nottingham Authorities have prepared a joint Strategic Employment Land Availability Assessment (SELAA) methodology report to ensure consistency in reporting on employment land availability.